img

 • kube-proxy

 Each node runs kube-proxy in a cluster, and a portion of the Kubernetes service executes with the help of the network proxy.
-Network communication to pods from network sessions inside or outside of the cluster is permitted by network rules that are maintained on nodes.
+Network rules maintained on nodes permit communication to pods from network sessions inside or outside of the cluster.

 Container runtime is the element that enables containerized apps to function and communicate with extra resources like the virtual network and storage.
 Moby is utilized as the container runtime in AKS.